 Canada Jay (formerly Gray Jay) (Perisoreus canadensis)

 To see a YouTube video featuring these Canada Jays, click here.

 House finch (Carpodacus mexicanus)

-House Finches are an extremely common bird in Albuquerque.
+House Finches are an extremely common, year-round bird in Albuquerque.

 Barn Swallow (Hirundo rustica)